luc-ass/homebridge-evohome/README.md

 - ~~change temperature until next scheduled event~~ (credits to @fredericvl)
    - This feature sets the temperature until the next scheduled event on the same day.
 If there is no event on the same day it will be scheduled until 00:00:00.
 As this is a new feature it contains advanced logging.
 Please post your log if you encounter any problems.
 - ~~make use of elgato eve graphs including automatic updating~~ (credits to @rooi)
-- add "global device" to add Away/Energy saving etc.
+- ~~add "global device" to add Away/Energy saving etc.~~ (credits to @fredericvl)
 - add "DOMESTIC_HOT_WATER" with matching characteristics.
 This device will now be ignored to prevent errors (credits to @sOckhamSter)
-- add support for multiple locations.
+- add support for multiple locations. (in beta right now: see the multiple-locations branch)

 # Notes